Frequently Asked Questions

 MarkdownPad 2 was designed with a high-performance Markdown rendering engine.
 This allowed MarkdownPad 2 to handle documents of any size, even in situations where MarkdownPad 1 would begin to experience performance issues.
 However, this high-performance rendering engine had a few side effects that caused minor rendering issues in LivePreview with elements like complex nested lists, long code blocks, and reference-style hyperlinks and images.

-With the release of MarkdownPad 2.1.13, you can now choose which rendering method is right for you: High Performance mode or Full Document mode.
+You can choose which rendering method is right for you: High Performance mode or Full Document mode.
 Full Document mode is enabled by default, but you can change the rendering mode under ToolsOptionsMarkdown tab → Rendering Mode.

 Here's what you need to know about the two systems: